 What's Next for Your COPD Mucus Problems?

 Don’t let mucus and coughing affect your quality of life and your comfort.
-Talk to your doctor about the above home-based treatments and create an action plan and strategy to ease your coughing, get rid of COPD mucus, and help you to better manage your symptoms during a COPD flare-up.
+Talk to your doctor about the above home-based treatments and create an action plan and strategy to ease your coughing, get rid of COPD mucus and help you better manage your symptoms during a COPD flare-up.